-Virtusa Corporation (the "Company", "Virtusa", "we", "us" or "our") is a global information technology services provider.
-Using an enhanced global delivery model, we provide end-to-end information technology ("IT") services to Global 2000 companies.
-These services include IT and business consulting, digital enablement services, user experience ("UX") design, development of IT applications, maintenance and support services, systems integration, infrastructure and managed services.
+Virtusa Corporation (the "Company", "Virtusa", "we", "us" or "our") is a global provider of information technology ("IT") consulting and outsourcing services that accelerate business outcomes for our clients.
+We support Forbes Global 2000 clients across large, consumer facing industries like Banking & Financial Services, Insurance, Healthcare, Communications, and Media & Entertainment, as they look to improve their business performance through accelerating revenue growth, delivering compelling consumer experiences, improving operational efficiencies, and lowering overall IT costs.
+We provide services across the entire spectrum of the IT services lifecycle, from strategy & consulting, to technology & user experience ("UX") design, development of IT applications, systems integration, testing & business assurance, and maintenance and support services, including infrastructure and managed services.
 Our services leverage our distinctive consulting approach and unique platforming methodology to transform our clients' businesses through the innovative use of technology and domain knowledge to solve critical business problems.
-Our services enable our clients to accelerate business outcomes by consolidating, rationalizing and modernizing our clients' core customer-facing processes into one or more core systems.
+Our services enable our clients to accelerate business outcomes by consolidating, rationalizing and modernizing their core customer-facing processes into one or more core systems.
 We deliver cost-effective solutions through a global delivery model, applying advanced methods such as Agile, an industry standard technique designed to accelerate application development.
-We also use our consulting methodology, which we refer to as Accelerated Solution Design ("ASD"), which is a collaborative decision-making and design process performed with the client, to ensure our solutions meet the client's specifications and requirements.
-We have built targeted solutions that enable our clients to reduce their IT operations cost, while simultaneously increasing their ability to accelerate business growth in existing and new market segments.
-We further differentiate ourselves by enabling our clients to expand their addressable market through our millennial offerings and to improve the efficiencies of operating their business through our industry leading transformational solutions.
+We also use our consulting methodology, which we refer to as Accelerated Solution Design ("ASD"), which is a collaborative decisionmaking and design process performed with the client, to ensure our solutions meet the client's specifications and requirements.
+Our industry leading business transformational solutions combine deep domain expertise with our strengths in software engineering and business consulting to support our clients' business imperative initiatives across business growth and IT operations.